mdrishti/wikidata_taxonomy_mapping/README.md

 # wd_mapping
-The scripts aid in  mapping of wikidata ids to taxonomic ids from 11 other databases (OTT, GBIF, NCBI, EOL, ITIS, IRMNG, COL, BOLD, WORMS, PLAZI, APNI).
+The scripts aid in  mapping of wikidata ids to taxonomic ids from 11 other databases (ott, gbif, ncbi, eol, itis, irmng, col, bold, worms, plazi, apni).

 A couple of R packages are required to run the scripts, mainly `WikidataQueryServiceR`, `glue`,`dplyr`, `httr`, `rotl`, `taxizedb`, and `dbplyr`.